 Kerr, Curry, Thompson and Jordan Poole are fine with it, which is what makes him such a vital member of the Warriors.
 Look no further than Golden State's record without Draymond on the floor to prove his value.

-Green missed 36 games this season, including a 29-game stretch from January to March with a calf/back injury.
-The Warriors record in those games?
+Green missed 36 games last season, including a 29-game stretch from January to March with a calf/back injury.
+The Dubs record in those games?
 19-17.
 Their record with him?
 34-12.

 Some might tell Green to cool it out of fear of accumulating more flagrants.
 I wouldn't count on it, though.